Sharpie/RTikZDevice/README.md

   - Upgrade documentation generation from Roxygen to Roxygen2.

+  - Testing framework updated to use testthat 0.6.
+Earlier versions of testthat are no longer supported due to a switch from Mutatr classes to standard R Reference Classes.

   - Some magic numbers that control the leading used in the margin text of base graphics were adjusted to values used by the PDF device.
 Hopefully this will make the spacing used by x axis labels and y axis labels a bit more